mwmlln/shinju_select/README.md

   * Product List page

-    This page displays all the products, products with spasific category, or product with specific tags depending on which buttons user has pressed previously.
+    This page displays all the products, products with specific category, or product with specific tags depending on which buttons user has pressed previously.
 Each product has image, name, category, price and tags in this list.
-Shoppers can then press the button to diplay the product detail page for the product they are interested in.
+Shoppers can then press the button to display the product detail page for the product they are interested in.
     (Superuser) They have edit/delete link for each product as a product management feature

   * Product Detail page